etcd/raspi-home-sensors/README.md

 ## Install dependencies

 ```
-# Via apt
+# Dependencies from apt
 sudo apt-get install libgpiod2
-# Via pip3
+# Dependencies from pip3
 sudo -H pip3 install gspread ntplib adafruit-circuitpython-dht
 ```

-Note: `sudo -H` is necessary in order to install libraries globally (the `H` flag roughly means "don't install to the current user's home directory").
-It's necessary to install libraries globally because the script is configured to run at boot up by root (root executes `rc.local`).
+Note: `sudo -H` is necessary in order to install libraries globally (the `H` flag tells sudo to use the superuser's home directory).
+It's necessary to install libraries globally because the script is configured to run at boot time by root (root executes `rc.local`).